The Krypton Security Architecture

 kr is the user interface to

 krd.
-The main functionality of kr is to initiate pairing the phone with the computer, discussed in the next section.
+The main functionality of kr is to initiate pairing the phone with the computer/browser, discussed in the next section.

 For the public-key cryptography primitives in the protocols discussed below, Krypton utilizes libsodium.
 The